Platform ReviewUpdated 2026-04-30

 Limited company information disclosure—investors receive offering documents with basic company description, valuation, recent financing history, and risk factors; no access to detailed financial statements, board materials, or ongoing operational metrics unlike public company SEC filings; information asymmetry heavily favors company insiders and early investors; must conduct research with limited data.

-- Secondary pricing dynamics create adverse selection risk—shareholders selling pre-IPO may possess private information about company challenges, slowing growth, or delayed exit timing not available to buyers; professional venture capitalists typically buy in primary rounds with information rights and board seats that secondary investors lack.
+• Secondary pricing creates adverse selection risk.
+Shareholders selling pre-IPO may possess private information about company challenges, slowing growth, or delayed exit timing not available to buyers.
+Professional venture capitalists buy in primary rounds with information rights and board seats.
+Secondary investors buy with a company description and a valuation based on the last round — which may be 18 months old.

-- Late-stage entry points limit upside potential—companies valued at $10B+ have already captured substantial appreciation from seed/Series A valuations; paying $100B+ for SpaceX or $157B for OpenAI requires belief in multi-hundred-billion or trillion-dollar outcomes just to generate venture-style returns.
+• Late-stage entry points limit upside.
+Companies valued at $10B-$200B+ have already captured substantial appreciation from seed/Series A valuations.
+Paying $100B+ for SpaceX or $157B for OpenAI requires belief in multi-hundred-billion or trillion-dollar outcomes just to generate venture-style returns.

 Key Gaps & Non-Disclosures